RichByte492/Project-S/README.md

 ## Development

-The development of Wave Financial Manager took approximately 40 hours ( this included some time to master the chart js library and working on the css parts for good UI look ).
+The development of Wave Financial Manager  ( this included some time to master the chart js library and working on the css parts for good UI look ).
 The application was built using HTML, CSS, and JavaScript.
 The following libraries were used:

 * Chart.js for creating charts
 * Font Awesome for icons